-There are several design features on the site which encourage the plotholders to work together as a community.
+There are several design features on the site which encourage the plot-holders to work together as a community.
 They are:

 - Composting there are 4 composters, two cold and two hot.
-These need to be managed carefully by the group as a whole; - Storage Shed this is for communal use and working arrangements need to be agreed; - Water harvesting this is provided via 10 water butts off the shed and will need careful management by the group as a whole.
+These need to be managed carefully by the group as a whole; - Storage Shed for communal use; - Water harvesting this is provided via 10 water butts off the shed which were donated by a local company; - A triangle of land at the top left hand corner of the site has been "handed" over to the growing of fruit trees and bushes.